audeering/audb/docs/publish.rst

 To publish a database we need to first create and store a database in :mod:`audformat`.
-Afterwards we publish the database to a :class:`audb2.Repository`.
+Afterwards we publish the database to a :class:`audb.Repository`.
 Finally,
 we add more files
 and release a new version.